thermotools/thermopack/addon/pycThermopack/README.md

 python thermopack_gui.py
 ```

-You will need to have installed the following Python packages:
+The GUI application requires the following Python packages:

 * `pyqt5` for the GUI framework
 * `pint` for managing units